-The reason why I am writing this is that we very often get asked – “What platform should I select for my app?”.
+Most of us often land in a dilemma – “What platform should I select for my enterprise app development?”.
 Though it is for most of the time very specific, we can still layout (or at least try!) some general guidelines to better decide.

 Before we dive deep into details of our “React Native VS Ionic” and actually point out the differences between the two, let’s first understand how these frameworks work under the hood.

-This bridge is the exact reason why React native apps almost work like as if they were built natively!
+This bridge is the exact reason why React native apps almost work as if they were built natively!

-Ionic based on WebView Wrapper
+Ionic: Functionality is based on WebView Wrapper

 Unlike React Native which relies on Dynamic runtime approach, Ionic is based on Cordova which relies on a Webview component (UIWebView on iOS and WebView on Android) or a chromeless browser view.
-The WebView component use a HTML layout engine (WebKit/ Blink) to render a HTML/ CSS user interface.
+The WebView component uses a HTML layout engine (WebKit/ Blink) to render a HTML/ CSS user interface.

 Let’s now look at these frameworks from a technology stack’s point of view.